Skip to main content

 The Commonwealth Electoral Act distinguishes federal campaign account money (FCA) from money used for non-electoral purposes.
 The cap and disclosure rules apply to FCA money.
 Money in your federal campaign account is FCA; money in a state-campaign account or operating account is not.

 Together can't guess which donations are FCA from the donation data alone.
-You tell it through the tracking-code configuration at Settings -> Integrations; see Set up tracking codes.
-Configuration drives the FCA decision every time Together reads a donation; change the rules and historical donations re-classify automatically.
+You tell it through the revenue-code library at Settings -> Compliance -> Revenue codes; see Set up revenue codes.
+You assign each code to a jurisdiction, and every donation attached to the code inherits it - codes set to Federal carry FCA money.
+Change a code's jurisdiction and historical donations re-classify automatically.

 What "donor" means under the regime